-- The competitors who are not qualified after the first run will participate in the second run and the start list of the second run will be the same as for the first run less the already qualified competitors. - Competitors who did not finish (DNF) or did not start (DNS) in qualification run one can participate in qualification run two. - The best qualification run of the two counts for the remaining competitors
+- The competitors who are not qualified after the first run will participate in the second run and the start list of the second run will be the same as for the first run less the already qualified competitors. - Competitors who did not finish (DNF) or did not start (DNS) in qualification run one can participate in qualification run two. - Only the result of the second qualification run counts for the competitors not qualified after the first run.